cisco/mindmeld/docs/source/userguide/nlp.rst

 The :meth:`process` method executes the following steps:

-    - Calls the :meth:`predict` (or equivalent) method for each of the classifiers in the domain-intent-entity-role hierarchy to detect the domain, intent, entities and roles in the query
+    - Call the :meth:`predict` (or equivalent) method for each classifier in the domain-intent-entity-role hierarchy to detect the domain, intent, entities and roles in the query

-    - Calls the Entity Resolver's :meth:`predict` method to resolve all detected entities to their canonical forms
+    - Call the Entity Resolver's :meth:`predict` method to resolve all detected entities to their canonical forms

-    - Calls the Language Parser's :meth:`parse_entities` method to cluster all the resolved entities
+    - Call the Language Parser's :meth:`parse_entities` method to cluster the resolved entities

-    - Returns the detailed output from each component
+    - Return the detailed output from each component

-The chapters on the individual NLP components provide more details on the above steps, along with documentation on their outputs and methods for batch testing and evaluation.
+For more about the above steps, including outputs and methods for batch testing and evaluation, see the chapters on individual NLP components.

 .. _evaluate_nlp:

 Evaluate NLP performance
 ------------------------

 The cross-validation accuracies for each classifier, reported during model training, can be good initial indicators of your NLP pipeline's performance.
 However, the true measure of a machine-learned system's real-world performance is its accuracy on previously unseen test data.
-The test data is a set of labeled queries that is prepared in :doc:`the same manner <../quickstart/06_generate_representative_training_data>` as the training data.
-The files containing the test queries have names starting with the ``test`` prefix, and are placed alongside the training data files within the different intent subfolders.
+The test data is a set of labeled queries prepared in :doc:`the same manner <../quickstart/06_generate_representative_training_data>` as the training data.
+Names of files containing test queries have the prefix ``test``.
+These files placed within the intent subfolders, alongside the training data files.

 .. image:: /images/food_ordering_directory2.png
     :width: 350px
     :align: center

-While the training data is used for training and tuning the models, the test data is used solely for model evaluation.
+While training data is used for training and tuning the models, test data is used solely for model evaluation.
 Ideally, the test data should have no queries in common with the training data and be representative of the real-world usage of the app.
 During evaluation, the ground truth annotations are stripped away from the test queries and the unlabeled queries are passed in to a trained classifier.
 The classifier's output predictions are then compared against the ground truth labels to measure the model's prediction accuracy.
-A successful production-grade conversational app needs to have test accuracies greater than 90% for all the classification models in its NLP pipeline.
+A successful production-grade conversational app must achieve test accuracies greater than 90% for all the classification models in its NLP pipeline.

-The `evaluation` section of the respective chapters will explain how evaluation works for each individual classifier in the NLP model hierarchy.
+For more about how evaluation works for each individual classifier, see the `evaluation` sections of the respective chapters.

 Optimize the NLP models
 -----------------------

-For any machine learning based system, the typical experimentation flow involves:
+The typical experimentation flow for ML-based systems looks like this:

-  - Gathering representative labeled data
+  - Gather representative labeled data

-  - Training a baseline model
+  - Train a baseline model

-  - Measuring the model performance using `cross-validation <https://en.wikipedia.org/wiki/Cross-validation_(statistics)>`_ or `heldout dataset <https://en.wikipedia.org/wiki/Test_set#Validation_set>`_
+  - Measure model performance using `cross-validation <https://en.wikipedia.org/wiki/Cross-validation_(statistics)>`_ or `heldout dataset <https://en.wikipedia.org/wiki/Test_set#Validation_set>`_

-  - Performing error analysis on incorrect model predictions
+  - Perform error analysis on incorrect model predictions

-  - Using insights from the analysis to improve model performance by appropriately updating the machine learning setup
+  - Apply insights from the analysis to improve model performance by appropriately updating the machine learning setup

-In practice, several iterations of the above flow are necessary to optimize the NLP models to production-level accuracies.
+In practice, optimizing the NLP models to production-level accuracies demands several iterations of this flow.
 During each round of experimentation, there are two primary ways to improve the model performance.

   1. **Adding more training data**: In most cases, model accuracy can be improved simply by adding more representative training data.
-Error analysis can help in identifying a relevant set of training queries that can be added to help the model generalize better and make more accurate predictions on the misclassified examples.
-Filling in the gaps in the training data and improving the overall quality of the labeled queries should always be the first step when debugging classifier performance.
+Error analysis can help identify a relevant set of training queries to add.
+This helps the model generalize better and make more accurate predictions on the misclassified examples.
+Filling in gaps in the training data and improving the overall quality of labeled queries should always be the first step when debugging classifier performance.

 ..

   2. **Optimizing the classifier configuration**: Accuracy can also be improved by selecting a classifier configuration that is better suited for your training data.
 The natural language processor's :meth:`build` method uses a default configuration for each classifier to train the NLP models.
-While these baseline models provide a reasonable starting point for your NLP pipeline, experimenting with different model types, features, etc. could help identify alternate configurations that produce more accurate models.
-However, this approach, unlike training data augmentation, is more advanced.
-It requires expertise in applied machine learning to run meaningful experiments and identify the optimal classifier settings.
-Refer to the upcoming chapters for details on the configuration options available for each NLP classifier.
+While these baseline models provide a reasonable starting point for your NLP pipeline, experimenting with different model types, features, etc., could help identify alternate configurations that produce more accurate models.
+However, unlike training data augmentation, this more advanced approach requires expertise in applied machine learning to run meaningful experiments and identify optimal classifier settings.
+For details about configuration options available for each NLP classifier, see the respective chapters.

 Save models for future use